-When flooding damages your water heater, for the safety of your home and family, repair is never recommended.
+When flooding damages your water heater, for the safety of your home and family, repair is not recommended.

-If you have flood insurance, your insurance carrier most likely will reimburse you for replacement of a flood damaged water heater.
+If you have flood insurance, your insurance carrier most likely will reimburse you for the replacement of a flood-damaged water heater.

 Always make sure that you use a fully licensed plumbing contractor to install your new water heater as required by state law.